danppo/game_timer/userflow.md

-Login screen

 ## Screens of the app
-login /register
+Login /register / Guest
-events
-previous event
-create new event
+List event that the user has hosted or been guest at Create new event
-event lobby
+Event lobby
-create new games
+Create new games
-start game screen
+Start game screen
-game in progress
+Game in progress
-game ended / results
+Game ended / results